elzurdo/elzurdo.github.io/autobiography.markdown

 Andre's questions for most speakers (including Nobel Prize winners) of what the conclusion of their presentation was.

-> I'll sign your Ph.D paper thing, but my adivse to you is that you should learn more statistics.
+> I'll sign your Ph.D paper thing, but I advise you learn more statistics.

 His conclusion after my dissertation cross-fire examination.
 He was right, and I did!.

 ## Transitioning To Data Science (2014)
 *I participated in a garbage-in garbage-out project for [a](https://beta.companieshouse.gov.uk/company/08386775){:target="_blank"} [non-startup](https://web.archive.org/web/20170912075710/http://connectomex.com/){:target="_blank"}.*
-**Claim for fame**: I was known as "that guy with the blog post with the notebook".
+**Claim for fame**: I was known as "that guy who wrote the blog post with the picture of a notebook".
 Strategically advertised in LinkedIn and Facebook forums, [the post](https://betterbayes.wordpress.com/2014/07/24/preperation-for-a-transition-to-data-science/){:target="_blank"} had over 1,000 reads in the first day (which was a lot at the time!)

 > Go where the data are